 Jen's drive and passion for design is rooted in storytelling and fueled by creating veracious and long-lasting brand impressions.
-As Design Director at Hornall Anderson, she helps guide her teams toward creative solutions that are steeped in strategic thinking.
+As Design Director at Hornall Anderson for the last 3+ years, she helped guide her teams toward creative solutions that are steeped in strategic thinking.

 She comes hard-wired with that good 'ol Prostestant work ethic and says relocating to the PNW feels a little like she's a workaholic in recovery.
 But her endless quest of solving clients' challenges by the most creative means possible literally keeps her up at night, and that will never change.

 The last 15 years have awarded Jen the good fortune of nosing around brands like IBM, Target, Nike, Converse, Harley-Davidson, University of Chicago, University of Toronto and Microsoft, to name a few.